Historic Home Remodel: A 1920s Colonial Gets a Refresh

-Meadowlark completed a head-to-toe renovation of the kitchen, and at the back of the home added a mudroom that flows into a bar space off the kitchen, a first-floor bathroom, a 3-seasons room, and converted an older screened porch into a "music" room which can be converted into a bedroom in the future.
+Meadowlark completed a head-to-toe renovation of the kitchen, and, at the back of the home, added a mudroom that flows into a bar space off the kitchen, a first-floor bathroom, a 3-seasons room, and converted an older screened-in porch into a "music" room which can be converted into a bedroom in the future.

 In the kitchen, lots of cabinetry was added with a paneled fridge and freezer.
 The counter space with the sink runs seamlessly across what was the former back of the house.
 This resulted in a wonderfully unobstructed view of their backyard.
 Meadowlark approached the design of the center island to be more of a furniture piece rather than a traditional island made of cabinetry.

-The new mudroom was needed as a landing space for entry from the rear/side of the home which is conveniently located near to the detached two car garage.
-A bench to sit and storage for shoes was built to become a practical place to drop gear or groceries when entering the home and to keep the family organized.
-A tile floor was used rather than wood for easy-maintenance taking into account the damp and snowy-winter Michigan weather.
+The new mudroom was needed as a landing space for entry from the rear/side of the home which is conveniently located near to the detached two-car garage.
+A bench to sit on and storage for shoes was built to become a practical place to drop gear or groceries when entering the home and to keep the family organized.
+A tile floor was used rather than wood for easy maintenance taking into account the damp and snowy-winter Michigan weather.
 The addition of tongue and groove paneling that continues through this space helps connect it to the rest of the house aesthetically while adding character, depth, and a sense of craftsmanship.

 Many original lighting fixtures were found via eBay or online vintage shops to duplicate ones already in the home or from that period.

-The existing screened porch was converted into conditioned space and now is a music room for the homeowners.
-A first floor bathroom did not exist so one was added to the back of this room which is adjacent to mudroom and bar area being a convenient location easily accessed on the ground floor.
+The existing screened-in porch was converted into a conditioned space and now is a music room for the homeowners.
+A first-floor bathroom did not exist so one was added to the back of this room which is adjacent to the mudroom and bar area being a convenient location easily accessed on the ground floor.
 In the future, this could become a primary bedroom suite should the homeowners choose to age in place

 The original wood staircase was refinished and anaglypta wallpaper that was common in houses built during this period was added after repairing and remediating cracks in the plaster walls.

-Custom closets, cabinets, and shelving were added the in the primary bedroom dormer space.
+Custom closets, cabinets, and shelving were added in the primary bedroom dormer space.

-The lower level of the house was evaluated from structural adequacy and a number of rooms (an office, laundry room, and playroom — not pictured) were added with egress windows providing natural light and safety.
+The lower level of the house was evaluated for structural adequacy, and a number of rooms (an office, laundry room, and playroom — not pictured) were added with egress windows providing natural light and safety.
 Storage was created for canned goods and items purchased in bulk.